usamireko/NEUTRINO-Colab/README.md

 All the required files are stored in your Google Drive account, 7.6 GB aprox. is needed to download all the VB´s and NEUTRINO itself.

+Part of this notebook was based on the official one provided by NEUTRINO, but modified for user convenience.

 This repository has no affiliation with NEUTRINO and those involved in its development.